brandondyck/idris-vdom/README.md

 Virtual DOM in pure Idris.
 Only works with the JavaScript backend, of course.

+The Idris test harness only works with the C backend.
+To run tests, run `idris --build idris-vdom.ipkg`, open `vdom-test.html` in a browser that allows local JavaScript, and check the JavaScript console.

 ## To do

 - [x] Naïve renderer